Medicare (United States): Costs and funding challenges

 Over the long-term, Medicare faces significant financial challenges because of rising overall health care costs, increasing enrollment as the population ages, and a decreasing ratio of workers to enrollees.
 Total Medicare spending was projected to increase from $523 billion in 2010 to around $900 billion by 2020.
 From 2010 to 2030, Medicare enrollment is projected to increase, from 47 million to 79 million, and the ratio of workers to enrollees is expected to decrease from 3.7 to 2.4.
 However, the ratio of workers to retirees has declined steadily for decades, and social insurance systems have remained sustainable due to rising worker productivity.
 There is some evidence that productivity gains will continue to offset demographic trends in the near future.

+In 2026, the Congressional Budget Office (CBO) projected that net Medicare outlays would increase by $75 billion, or 8 percent, reaching $1.1 trillion.
+This amount would represent approximately 60 percent of federal spending on major healthcare programs.
+The CBO expects Medicare spending to rise due to more enrollees and higher costs per person.
+Spending per person may increase by 5 percent yearly from 2027 to 2036, with Part A enrollment growing from 71.5 million to 80.5 million.
+MedPAC also highlighted service volume and drug price increases as key factors.
+Medicare spending is increasing, impacting federal revenues.
+In 2024, it accounted for 16% of income tax revenues, expected to rise to 20% by 2028, affecting funding for other priorities.